Story by Liam Slade / Posted Apr 24, 2020

 “She’s nobody’s,” Stephen said, approaching – confidently, but cautiously.

 Bob turned toward Stephen.
-The woman slipped away into the night, clutching the straps of her purse.
+The woman slipped away into the night, with her purse.

 Bob reached into his jacket, perhaps for a weapon.
 Stephen’s body seemed to be running on instinct at this time.
 Before he could do the sensible thing and run away, he rushed Bob and took him to the ground.
 The two struggled for a moment, with Stephen planting hard elbow strikes to Bob’s face.